-- A report on all programmes in the autumn term; - A report from the external MRes examiner; - Consideration of Award and assessment regulations and programme specifications for the MRes and ProfD.
+- A report on all programmes in the autumn term. - A report from the external MRes examiner. - Consideration of Award and Assessment regulations and Programme Specifications for the MRes.

-In addition, the MRes and ProfD courses are subject to periodic reviews (every 5 years) with recommendations submitted to the Teaching Quality Committee and subsequently Academic Board and changes monitored by the RDC.
+In addition, the MRes course is subject to periodic reviews (every 5 years) with recommendations submitted to the Teaching Quality Committee and subsequently Academic Board and changes monitored by the RDC.